KiDS: the Kilo Degree Survey

 6 Jul 2015

 Today the first scientific results from the Kilo-Degree Survey have been published.
 Among the first batch of papers are early weak gravitational lensing analyses, demonstrating the power of the superb image quality of KiDS for this type of research.
 Other results presented include the discovery of four high-redshift quasars, a sample of super-compact massive galaxies, and a catalog of photometric redshift based on machine learning techniques.
-Links to the papers are provided on the Papers page.
+Links to the papers are provided on the Papers page, and press releases highlighting these first results can be found via the Press releases page.

 News: Lensing catalogs available